Kristen Bell Offers Fans Chance to Win Virtual Game Night for Charity

 Fans who are interested in getting a chance to play a game of Heads Up with the Good Place star over video chat -- and support an important coronavirus relief charity -- can donate to Omaze and essentially buy chances to win.

-According to the campaign's announcement, Bell will call the lucky winner over video chat and the winner can join in on a fun, spirited game night, which "will be the perfect reminder that we’re all in this together, even if we’re far apart."
+Bell will then call the lucky winner over video chat and the winner can join in on a fun, spirited game night, which will be the perfect reminder that we’re all in this together, even if we’re far apart.

 The money raised by Bell's digital raffle fundraiser goes to support The Mayor's Fund for Los Angeles, a nonprofit organization currently undertaking COVID-19 relief efforts to help and support LA's small businesses, medical treatment facilities and at-risk citizens, and to provide vital services to the city's homeless and financially troubled residents.